jonathantneal/domose/README.md

 ### The $replace Method

 The `$replace` method replaces an element within another element.
 It returns the element.
-If possible, use the native `remove`, which works the same way.
+If possible, use the native `replaceWith`, which works the same way.

 ```js
 import { $replace } from 'domose';